trevordbunch/cis411_lab0/labreports/LAB_jrmakr2123.md

 ___

 # Step 1: Fork this repository
-- The URL of my forked repository: ENTER URL HERE
+- The URL of my forked repository: https://github.com/jrmakr2123/cis411_lab1_CI
 - The accompanying diagram of what my fork precisely and conceptually represents...

 # Step 2: Clone your forked repository from the command line